 Cosigning a loan with a parent or any other creditworthy person can make the investment in college more manageable, allowing you to focus on what’s important while you’re in school - successfully completing your education.

 Having a cosigner:

 - May help improve your chances for approval.

 - Allows your cosigner to share in the cost.
-Plus, after graduation a borrower may apply for their cosigner to be released from the loan once they have made 12 consecutive, on-time principal and interest payments and meet certain credit requirements5.
+Plus, a borrower may apply to release the cosigner from the loan after graduation, making 12 on-time principal and interest payments, and meeting certain credit requirements.5

 We recognize how important it is to find the right funds at the right time for an education.
-That’s why we recommend a simple formula to make financing college as easy as A-B-C.
+That’s why we recommend a simple formula to make financing college as easy as 1-2-3.